-People interested in deepening their understanding of world mission are invited to register for the in-person Mission Formation Program offered by the Global Episcopal Mission Network this spring in San Pedro Sula, Honduras.
+Twenty-five people interested in deepening their understanding of world mission enrolled in the in-person Mission Formation Program offered by the Global Episcopal Mission Network April 29 in San Pedro Sula, Honduras.

-The Formation Program will be offered in tandem with Missio 2025, the global mission conference that will be held April 29-May 2 in San Pedro Sula.
-“Formationers” will meet in an all-day session on the 29th, prior to the conference opening that evening, so will need to arrive by the evening of Monday the 28th.
+The Formation Program was offered in tandem with Missio 2025, the global mission conference that was held April 29-May 2 in San Pedro Sula.
+“Formationers” met in an all-day session on the 29th, prior to the conference opening that evening.

 The Mission Formation Program equips participants to engage knowledgeably and effectively in God’s mission globally.
 The program’s centerpiece is a sequence of two day-long sessions over a one-year period.
-This spring’s program will have a track for new enrollees and a track for those returning from the 2024 program to complete the course.
-International participants are welcome.
+The spring’s program had a track for new enrollees and a track for those returning from the 2024 program to complete the course.
+International participants were welcome.

 - Biblical Foundations of Mission